 My second vehicle was parked on the street and was not occupied.
 Another driver crashed into my vehicle causing a lot of damage.
 The other driver does have insurance.
 Will that driver’s insurance company be required to pay for the damage or will my state laws give them an ‘out’ since I was...
 Read more »

 That is frustrating situation to say the least!
-If you have the driver's insurance information, then contact the insurance company and file a claim against the driver's insurance for the property damage to your vehicle, diminished value (if applicable), and any other property damage that may have...Read more »
+If you have the driver's insurance information, then contact the insurance company and file a claim against the driver's insurance for the property damage to your vehicle, diminished value (if applicable), and any other property damage that...Read more »

 I went through a claims experience that I didn’t appreciate because I was feeling pushed by my employer to sign off before I felt I was back to normal.
 She has done this on multiple occasions I have found out.
 Not looking to sue for money.
 But I wish to anonymously notify the correct agency so...
 Read more »